ihatetoregister/yocto-pi-cluster/README.md

     quiet quiet init=/usr/sbin/reconfig-clusterctrl cnat

-Also the /boot partition need to be bootable for this script to work.
+Also the /boot partition need to be mountable for this script to work.
 Modified /etc/fstab manually to get this to work.

     /dev/mmcblk0p1      /boot           auto        defaults,sync,noauto    0   0